Belly chain

-A belly chain or waist chain is the popular English term for the Indian jewelry called kamarband.
+A belly chain or waist chain is the popular English term for the Indian jewelry called kamarbandh.
 The belly chain is a type of body jewelry worn around the waist.
 Some belly chains attach to a navel piercing; these are also called "pierced belly chains".
 They are often made of silver or gold.
 Sometimes a thread is used around the waist instead of a chain.
 The chain may be delicate and thin, or heavy and thick.

 Belly chains are considered auspicious for women in Indian culture.

 History

 The use of waist chains can be traced back to 4000 years or more originating in the Indian Subcontinent.
 Historically, waist chains have been used in India, by men and women, as ornaments and as part of religious ceremonies, as accessories and to show affluence.

 Many ancient sculptures and paintings from locations in India, dating back to the Indus Valley civilization, indicate that waist chains were a very popular jewelry.
 Many deities in the Hinduism, such as Lord Krishna, wore waist chains.
 A waistband called cummerbund or patka was a part of the medieval upper class costume of Rajasthanis.